 These delivery modes follow a very strict class meeting schedule, very much like taking a traditional class at a college campus.
 You will have to interact with your class on a specific day and time.
 The class may be supported by online, asynchronous activities including discussion, quizzing/tests, and assignment submission.

-- Delivered by two-way, interactive television over closed circuit, college-based systems.
-These may be supported by an online classroom.
+- Delivered by two-way, interactive, closed circuit video systems and supported by online class materials requiring login.
+The instructor is usually teaching from a face-to-face classroom connected to the interactive video system.
 Students will have to meet at a specific location where appropriate equipment is available.
-A textbook and study guide may also be required.

-- Delivered through a combination of synchronous interaction, possibly including classroom meetings, and asynchronous online over the Internet.
+- Delivered through a combination of face-to-face interaction and online over the Internet.
 Students will have to meet at a specific location and time according to a schedule.
+Online participation may require camera and microphone if also synchronous.
+Access to course materials will require login.